ZackTheKill3r/YouTubeDownloaderCLI/README.md

 # [Pytube](https://github.com/pytube/pytube)

 Litterally what this project is mostly built on!
 It's simple to use and has a lot of cool functions!
 You'll also need Pytube but don't worry!
-We included it on the requirements.txt so you'll just have to use:
+We included it on the requirements.txt so you'll just have to run: ```pip install -r requirements.txt```

 # [Youtube_dl](https://github.com/ytdl-org/youtube-dl)